Honours Committee

 The Honours Committee is a committee within the Cabinet Office of the Government of the United Kingdom formed to review nominations for national honours for merit, exceptional achievement or service.
 Twice yearly the Honours Committee submits formal recommendations for the British monarch's New Years and Birthday Honours.
 Members of the Honours Committee—which comprises a main committee and nine subcommittees in speciality areas—research and vet nominations for national awards, including knighthoods and the Order of the British Empire.

 History

 The honours system is an ancient one, particularly in Britain; Æthelstan, King of the English in the 10th century, was knighted by his grandfather, Alfred the Great.
 Knighthoods were originally conferred as a military honour, often on the battlefield.
 Later it became customary for only the reigning monarch to bestow the honour.
 Other honours beyond knighthood were later established, including the Order of the Bath in 1725.

-In the 20th century, the "Ceremonial Branch" of the government was created in 1937 with the sole purpose of overseeing the honours system.
+During the 20th century, the "Ceremonial Branch" of the government was created in 1937 with the sole purpose of overseeing the honours system.
 In 2001, the committee became officially known as the Ceremonial Honours and Appointments Secretariat.

 Since 1993, members of the public have been eligible to nominate individuals; government agencies may also formally put forward candidates.
 All citizens of the United Kingdom and Commonwealth nations can be nominated.
 Non-citizens are eligible for honorary awards.